wallarm/product-documentation/docs/user-guides/triggers/create-trigger.md

 ## Step 2: Adding Filters

 Filters are used for condition detailing.
-For example, you can set up the reaction to attacks with certain types, such as brute-force attacks, SQL Injection and others.
+For example, you can set up reactions to attacks of certain types, such as brute-force attacks, SQL injections and others.

-The following filters are available for adding:
+The following filters are available:

-* **Type** is a [type](../../attacks-vulns-list.md) of an attack detected in the request or a type of the vulnerability the request was directed to.
+* **Type** is a [type](../../attacks-vulns-list.md) of attack detected in the request or a type of vulnerability the request is directed to.
-* **Application** is an [application](../settings/applications.md) received a request or in which an incident was detected.
+* **Application** is the [application](../settings/applications.md) that receives the request or in which an incident is detected.
-* **IP** is an IP address from which the request was sent.
+* **IP** is the IP address from which the request is sent.
-* **Domain** is a domain received a request or in which an incident was detected.
+* **Domain** is the domain that receives the request or in which an incident is detected.
 * **Response status** is the response code returned to the request.
-* **Target** is an application architecture part that the attack was directed at or in which the incident was detected.
+* **Target** is an application architecture part that the attack is directed at or in which the incident is detected.
 It can take the following values: `Server`, `Client`, `Database`.
 * **User's role** is the role of the added user.
 It can take the following values: `Deploy`, `Analyst`, `Admin`.

 ![!Available filters](../../images/user-guides/triggers/trigger-filters.png)